Ryan McMahon Player Props: Rockies vs. Pirates

 Ryan McMahon At The Plate

-- McMahon is hitting .189 with three doubles, three home runs and seven walks.
+- McMahon is batting .196 with three doubles, three home runs and seven walks.

-- In nine of 16 games this year, McMahon has picked up at least one hit, including one game with multiple hits.
+- McMahon has picked up a hit in 10 games this year (58.8%), including one multi-hit game.

-- In six games this season, McMahon has picked up an RBI, with more than one RBI once.
+- McMahon has driven in a run in six games this year (35.3%), including one multiple-RBI game.

-- He has scored in five of 16 games so far this year.
+- He has scored in five games this year (29.4%), but has had no multi-run games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.